 The practice's website provided patients with information about the range of treatments available at the practice.
-These included general dentistry and treatments for gum disease and more complex treatment.
+These included general dentistry and treatments for gum disease

 Each treatment room had a screen so the dentists could show patients photographs, videos and X-ray images when they discussed treatment options.
 Staff also used videos to explain treatment options to patients needing more complex treatment.